headshot

 Dr. Claudia Cristalli and I reconstituted C. S. Peirce and Joseph Jastrow’s pressure sensation experiment described in their 1885 paper, “On Small Differences of Sensation.”
 We constructed an instrument which functionally resembles their “adapted postal scale,” and recovered the method of how (and why) they recorded and analyzed their data using playing cards adapted to both randomize cues and collect data in smooth, quiet physical motions.
 We performed the experiment on ourselves over 600 times to form a sample of data.
 We then performed statistical analyses on our data to further uncover the reasons for their experimental set-up, method, and techniques.
 Read about how this empirical work contributes to a deeper understanding of psychophysical experimentation and theories of measurement in our paper published in Nuncius.

-with maternal health researcher Ellen Tilden
+with maternal health researchers Ellen Tilden and Steve Calvin